hashPirate/hashPirate/README.md

 💻**Tech Stack**

 I enjoy working with languages like Java, Python, JavaScript, and C, and have a strong passion for building impactful software solutions and working with AI.
+My computer backs all code files automatically by my Agent!

 🎯**Achievements**
 - Won the largest datathon in Texas twice.
 Once with the strongest Machine Learning model for solving games of connections, and once with a fullstack data analysis tool.